What does fine-free mean to you?

 We hope that you will return your items in a timely fashion because it is the right thing to do.

-Will you still receive notices when checked out items are coming due or overdue?
+Will you receive notices when checked out items are coming due or overdue?

-Yes, you will be receiving the same notices you had prior to fine-free, delivered in your requested manner.
+Yes, you will receive notices delivered in your requested manner (email or text).

 What happens when an item is returned after it is billed to an account?

 The bill for replacement cost and processing fee will be removed from the account if the item is returned within 60 days from the date it was billed, which occurs at 45 days overdue.
-Any collection fees will not be waived.
-We will not accept any returns past this 60 day window, since the item will have been replaced.
+We will not accept any returns past this 60-day window, since the item will have been replaced.
 The Cary Area Library does not accept replacement copies in lieu of payment.

 If a patron pays for an item and then finds it, can they return that item for a refund?

-Yes, if that item is returned within the 60-day return window, the patron’s account will be credited and a refund check will be issued.
-Collection fees, if charged, will not be refunded.
+If the item is returned within 30 days of payment, then yes, the patron’s account will be credited and a refund check will be issued.
+There are no refunds after the 30-day return window.

 Will taxes increase as a result of going fine-free?